-I work with children as young as five, teens, and children-at-heart of any age.
-My particular areas of interest and experience include: persistent and acute anxiety; gender identity exploration and transition; grief and loss; adjusting to significant family and life changes; individual and family trauma processing; impacts of coping with systematic oppressions; depression; and gaming or screen usage difficulties.
+I primarily work with teens and adults individually.
+My particular areas of interest and experience include: persistent and acute anxiety; gender identity exploration and transition; grief and loss; adjusting to significant life changes; impacts of coping with systematic oppressions; depression; and gaming or screen usage difficulties.

 What I don’t do because it is outside the scope of my training and practice: